-The aim of the strategy is to; understand our communities and their communication needs in order to tailor our communications methods and content to keep them informed and engaged in a way that enhances the reputation and brand of the Council.
+The aim of the strategy is to; understand our communities and their communication needs in order to tailor our communications methods and content to keep them informed and engaged.

 Objectives

 To ensure our new strategy makes a difference, we have defined new objectives, mapped across a four year delivery programme.
 Some are measurable now, others will be measured as we engineer ways to collect the insight we need.
 Above all, they will help us understand if our strategy is working.